With big weddings off the menu for a while, a lot of couples are wondering how to elope and still have a wonderful wedding day experience.

-Some even require longer waits, all the way up to one month.
-Even if your state does allow spontaneous weddings, unless you’re planning to get married in your local courthouse, you will need to make at least some plans.
+Some even require longer waits for the marriage certificate, all the way up to one month.
+Even if your state does allow spontaneous weddings, unless you’re planning to get married in your local courthouse, you will need to make at least some plans for your elopement vision.

 If those plans involve running off to another state or country, then expect to spend at least a couple of weeks working on them to be able to choose the perfect elopement location.

 Usually, this involves paying a fee, making an appointment, knowing all the details, and owning a valid passport.

 Eloping abroad may be subject to the laws of the country.
 So, make sure you research into everything beforehand.